-A menu of demonstration choices displays:
+A menu of demonstration choices now displays:

-- Demonstration Vehicle-contains actual data from a selected vehicle to simulate parameter outputs. - OBD Training Mode-provides simulated data for an OBD-II/EOBD vehicle that allows you to access any of the standard functions. - 3.
+- US Domestic-contains actual vehicle data - OBD Training Mode-provides simulated data for an OBD-II/EOBD vehicle that allows you to access any of the standard functions. - 3.
 Select either option and a confirmation message displays. - 4.
 Select OK to load the selected database. - 5.
 Follow the on-screen instructions and select as needed until the Systems menu displays. - 6.
 Select from any of the systems listed, then select from the submenus.